 After recovery and care tips

-Since the healing process may take a bit long for some gum grafts consider below tips to speed up your recovery:
+Since the healing process may take a bit long for some gum grafts consider the below tips to speed up your recovery:

 - Avoid consuming hot liquids